-Three Steps Towards an Intentional Workplace Culture
+Three Steps Toward an Intentional Workplace Culture

 In my previous posts, I discussed the importance of being intentional about culture and taking the first step by measuring employee engagement.
 With this understanding and data in hand, you’re now ready to unlock the untapped potential of your organization.